-This topic describes how to restore the data of an ApsaraDB RDS for SQL Server instance across regions.
-You can restore data from a cross-region backup file to a new RDS instance that resides in the same region as the file.
-This requires that you have backed up your RDS instance across regions.
+This topic describes how to restore the data of an ApsaraDB RDS for SQL Server instance from a cross-region backup file to a new RDS instance.
+The new RDS instance must reside in the same region as the cross-region backup file.

 Restore data to a new RDS instance

-- On the Data Backup tab, find the backup set that you want to use, and click Restore in the Actions column.
+- On the Backup Instances tab of the Cross-region Backup tab, find your RDS instance and click the ID of the instance.
+On the page that appears, find the backup file that you want to use, and click Restore in the Actions column.

 - Select Restore to New Instance and click OK.

 - On the Restore Database page, click the Subscription or Pay-As-You-Go tab and configure the following parameters.

 - By Backup Set: allows you to restore the data of your RDS instance from a data backup file.

 - By Time: allows you to restore the data of your RDS instance to a specific point in time.
 The point in time must be within the specified log backup retention period.